groundworx-dev/wp-snippets/snippets/gravity-forms/styles/README.md

 ## Overview

-A complete SCSS styling system for theme developers who want to integrate Gravity Forms seamlessly with WordPress block themes.
-Built on a scalable em-based architecture that uses native WordPress design tokens for consistent, maintainable form styling.
+A complete styling system for theme developers who want to integrate Gravity Forms seamlessly with WordPress block themes.
+Built on a scalable em-based architecture using CSS custom properties for consistent, maintainable form styling.

 ## Key Features

-- **🎨 Block Theme Integration** - Uses WordPress `--wp--preset--color--*` design tokens
+- **🎨 CSS Custom Properties** - Easy customization via CSS variables
 - **📏 Truly Scalable** - All measurements use `em` units for proportional scaling
+- **✨ Modern Styling** - Mask-based checkbox/radio for crisp rendering at any size
 - **♿ Accessible** - Proper font sizing, keyboard navigation, screen reader support
 - **🎯 Non-Invasive** - Minimal overrides, works alongside Gravity Forms themes
-- **🔧 Customizable** - Easy variable-based configuration
+- **🔧 Customizable** - Override globally or per-form with CSS variables
-- **⚡ Modern CSS** - Uses `color-mix()`, CSS custom properties, and semantic markup
+- **⚡ Works Out of the Box** - Sensible defaults, no configuration required

 ## Who This Is For

 **Theme Developers** who want to:
 - Integrate Gravity Forms seamlessly into block themes
-- Use WordPress design tokens for consistent styling
+- Use CSS custom properties for flexible, maintainable styling
-- Provide clients with forms that match their theme automatically
+- Provide clients with forms that work beautifully out of the box
-- Build scalable, maintainable form styling systems
+- Build scalable form styling systems with minimal code

 **Not a plugin** - This is SCSS source code for theme developers to integrate into their themes.